Stragglers of the thick disc

 For binaries that are stragglers, it is expected that the change in the $\rm [C/N]$ ratio will depend on when the mass transfer or merger occurs.
 If the straggler forms before the start of the ascent of the red giant branch, then the $\rm [C/N]$ ratio is expected to decrease as in a normal massive star.
-If it forms later, $\rm [C/N] $ may not be affected by the formation of the straggler, and not correlate with the mass of the straggler.
+If it forms later, $\rm [C/N] $ may not be affected by the formation of the straggler and it will not be correlated with the mass of the straggler.
 This implies that thick disc stars detected as apparently young (and truly massive) on the basis of their $\rm [C/N]$ ratio will represent only a fraction of stars of the thick disc that have acquired mass due to the straggler mechanism.
 An unknown fraction of stars will remain undetected as stragglers because their $\rm [C/N]$ ratio will remain unaffected by the mass transfer or merger of the system.
-In Section \ref{subsec:dhr}, we show that the objects selected as YAR on the basis of the age estimates based on the $\rm [C/N]$ ratio are in effect more massive than standard thick disc stars.
+In Section \ref{subsec:dhr}, we show that the objects selected as YAR on the basis of the age estimates drawn from the $\rm [C/N]$ ratio are effectively more massive than standard thick disc stars.